 This module considers the arts and artefacts produced in Africa in the past thousand years or so.
 As in the rest of the course, we will focus on the methodological and theoretical issues involved in the analysis and display of objects.
 We will also be using anthropological approaches, historical sources, and theories on the use and disposal of material culture.
 We aim, through a strong archaeological backbone, to make you reflect on the ‘fourth dimension’, time, in your consideration of objects.
 By the end of the course, you should be familiar with social and historical developments in sub-Saharan Africa as evidenced by material remains, and be aware of the difficulties (both ethical and practical) in understanding and caring for artefacts.

 Examining ‘art’ in the diversity of its forms (visual, aural, kinetic, tactile) this part of the course will provide a working knowledge of the distinctive cultural traditions and histories of Oceania.
 Through lectures, discussions, readings, assignments and films, we will address the history of the region, and some of the central conceptual issues that have arisen in the study of Oceanic sensorial ‘things’ (sculptures, architecture, textiles, paintings, ceramics, dance, chants).
-The aim of this unit is to draw on interdisciplinary approaches and methodologies, particularly from anthropology, archaeology, art history and ethnohistory.
+The aim of this module is to draw on interdisciplinary approaches and methodologies, particularly from anthropology, archaeology, art history and ethnohistory.
 After an introduction to the region, we will discuss the historical engagements of Pacific communities with Euro-America.
 These encounters will be examined with a particular eye to the various routes by which the ‘arts’ of Pacific communities moved into museums and collections.
 There will also be intensive surveys of Oceania’s various ‘art’ forms found in Melanesia, Polynesia and Australia, historical and contemporary.
 These surveys will be supplemented by case studies on West Papua, Fiji and Australia.